Badri-R-S/VisualOdom/Readme.md

-# Dependencied necessary to run the code:
+# Dependencies necessary to run the code:
 	- scikit learn
 	- pandas
 	- numpy